twgo/twgo-ci/README.md

 Docker Hostname or IP address	 `http://YOUR_JENKINS_IP`

 # Warning
+- use new branch name: Dokcer will use cache if you didn't edit your dockerfile/ docker-compose, be sure you didn't change your clone repo, use new branch name is better.
-If you use VM like `openstack`, open the port for your services.
+- If you use VM like `openstack`, open the port for your services.